NicholasGrundl/.fresh/nvm-uv/DEVELOPMENT.md

 nano .env  # or use your preferred editor
 ```

 ### 5. Allow direnv (first time only)

+Enable direnv on the project so it auto activates and has the env vars

 ```bash
 direnv allow
 ```